nest/nest-simulator/doc/installation/index.rst

           sudo apt install devscripts build-essential software-properties-common dpkg-dev sudo add-apt-repository --enable-source ppa:nest-simulator/nest

-       2. Disable the the binary package in the repository file by commenting it out.
+       2. Disable the binary package in the repository file by commenting it out.

        3. Import the PPA GPC key and rebuild the package: